 What is raw honey?
 Isn’t it all the same?

 Filtering and heating honey destroy the raw honey advantages.
 Most honey sold in grocery or mass stores in the squeezy bear is conventionally processed.
 It is finely filtered to remove pollen (improve clarity) and high temperature heated to destroy crystals.
 While it’s calorie content and low glycemic properties are the same, the nutrients abounding in raw foods have been eliminated.
-To retain the nutritional profile of raw honey, it should never be heated above 140 degrees (no boiling or baking).
+To retain the nutritional profile of raw honey, it should never be heated above 140 degrees (no microwaving or baking).

 Where our Certified NC honey comes from…

 The best bees!
-Ours forage in Wake, Chatham, and Wilkes Counties to bring home a lovely nectar blend for the sweetest honey.
+Ours forage in NC’s Wake, Chatham, and Wilkes counties to bring home a lovely nectar blend for the sweetest honey.
 We are proud to support and display the NC Certified Honey label which meets or exceeds the NC Honey Standard by the NC State Beekeeping Association.
-Sources estimate that up to 75% of the honey sold in most mass market stores is imported and dubious in content (often corn or rice syrup).
+Sources estimate that up to 75% of the honey sold in most mass market stores is imported and dubious in content (often adulterated with corn or rice syrup).
 Buying Certified honey ensure that what you purchase is truly 100% NC honey!